 Sorry that the audio quality on my side isn’t great.

-Questions and Answers About Protecting Kids from Internet Predators
+Questions and Answers On How To Protect Kids from Internet Predators

 Why did you get started protecting kids online?